 R277-113.
 LEA Fiscal and Auditing Policies.
 R277-113-1.

 Authority and Purpose.

-- (1) This rule is authorized by: - (a) Utah Constitution Article X, Section 3, which vests general control and supervision over public education in the Board; - (b) Subsection 53E-3-401(4), which allows the Board to make rules to execute the Board's duties and responsibilities under the Utah Constitution and state law; - (c) Subsection 53E-3-501(1)(e)(i), which directs the Board to establish rules and minimum standards for school productivity and cost effectiveness measures; - (d) Subsection 53E-3-501(1)(e)(iv), which allows the Board to adopt rules regarding financial, statistical, and student accounting requirements; - (e) Section 53E-3-602, which allows the Board to approve auditing standards for school boards; and - (f) Section 53E-3-603, which requires the Board to verify accounting procedures of school board for the purpose of determining the allocation of Uniform School Funds. - (2) The purpose of this rule is to: - (a) require LEAs to formally adopt and implement policies regarding the management and use of public funds; - (b) provide minimum standards, procedures and definitions for LEA policies; - (c) direct that LEAs make policies, procedures and training materials available to the public and readily accessible on LEA or public school websites, to the extent of resources available; - (d) require LEAs to train employees in: - (i) appropriate financial practices; - (ii) necessary accounting procedures; and - (iii) ethical financial practices; and - (e) specify uniform budgeting, accounting, and auditing procedures for LEAs consistent with GAAP and GAAS.
+- (1) This rule is authorized by: - (a) Utah Constitution Article X, Section 3, which vests general control and supervision over public education in the Board; - (b) Subsection 53E-3-401(4), which allows the Board to make rules to execute the Board's duties and responsibilities under the Utah Constitution and state law; - (c) Subsection 53E-3-501(1)(e)(i), which directs the Board to establish rules and minimum standards for school productivity and cost effectiveness measures; - (d) Subsection 53E-3-501(1)(e)(iv), which allows the Board to adopt rules regarding financial, statistical, and student accounting requirements; - (e) Section 53E-3-602, which allows the Board to approve auditing standards for LEA governing boards; - (f) Section 53E-3-603, which requires the Board to verify accounting procedures of LEA governing boards for the purpose of determining the allocation of Uniform School Funds; - (g) Section 53E-5-202, which directs the Board to adopt rules to implement a statewide accountability system; - (h) Subsection 53G-5-404(4), which requires charter schools to make the same annual reports required of other public schools, including an annual financial audit report; and - (i) ESSA, which requires states to revise and redesign school accountability systems. - (2) The purpose of this rule is to: - (a) require LEAs to formally adopt and implement policies regarding the management and use of public funds; - (b) provide minimum standards, procedures and definitions for LEA policies; - (c) direct that LEAs make policies, procedures and training materials available to the public and readily accessible on LEA or public school websites, to the extent of resources available; - (d) require LEAs to train employees in: - (i) appropriate financial practices; - (ii) necessary accounting procedures; and - (iii) ethical financial practices;